Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

-Keep this medication in the container it came in, tightly closed, and out of reach of children.
+Keep this medication in the container it came in, tightly closed, away from moisture and light, and out of the reach of children.
 Do not place the tablets in other containers, such as daily or weekly pill boxes.
-Store it in a refrigerator but do not freeze it.
+Store it in a refrigerator, but do not freeze it.
 Do not remove the desiccant (small packet included with medication to absorb moisture) from your bottle.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org